Romuald-Yapo/Data-Science-Projects/README.md

 ## Overview

 Welcome to my Data Science projects portfolio!
 This repository showcases various projects I have worked on in the field of Data Science.
-I mainly developped these projects during classes assignments bu also by following a Data Scicence Bootcamp of 40 hours on udemy.
+I mainly developped these projects during classes assignments but also by following a Data Scicence Bootcamp of 40 hours on udemy.
 Each project is designed to demonstrate my skills in data analysis, Machine Learning, Deep Learning and data visualization.

 ## Projects